UnsignedArduino/UnsignedArduino/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on several bazillion side projects!
+- 🔭 I’m currently working on [Logical Simulator](https://logical-simulator.vercel.app/) with [@Bobingstern](https://github.com/Bobingstern) at [https://github.com/UnsignedArduino/LogicalSimulator](https://github.com/UnsignedArduino/LogicalSimulator)!
 - 🌱 I’m currently learning **Python**, **Java**, **HTML**, **CSS**, **JavaScript** (also with [p5js](https://p5js.org/) and/or React), **TypeScript** (in [MakeCode Arcade](https://arcade.makecode.com/), with [p5js](https://p5js.org/), and/or React), embedded **C++** (with Arduino), and **Rust**.
 - 📫 How to reach me: `UnsignedArduino@outlook.com` or `Ckyiu#9893` on Discord or [`UnsignedArduino`](https://forum.makecode.com/u/UnsignedArduino/summary) on the [MakeCode Forums](https://forum.makecode.com/).
 - 😄 Pronouns: He